Optimal Control of Closed Quantum Systems via B-Splines with Carrier Waves: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Prof.~Daniel Appel\"o for bringing the St\"ormer-Verlet method to our attention.
-We also thank Dr.~Bj\"orn Sj\"ogreen for fruitful discussions on resonant frequencies.
+We also thank Dr.~Bj\"orn Sj\"ogreen for fruitful discussions on resonant frequencies, as well as two anonymous referees who helped improve the presentation.

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 This is contribution LLNL-JRNL-823853.
 The views and opinions of the authors do not necessarily reflect those of the U.S. government or Lawrence Livermore National Security, LLC neither of whom nor any of their employees make any endorsements, express or implied warranties or representations or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of the information contained herein.